kaylumah/hosting/_site/_posts/2019-09-07-using-csharp-code-your-git-hooks.md

 ## Conclusion

 My current hooks are far from the best, and perhaps C# is not the fastest language to use in git hook.
-I do however consider the experiment a success.
+I do, however consider the experiment a success.
 I much rather code in C# than in shell script.
 Ideas for further improvement include

-*   based on the list of changes determine the scope of the change (ie only one directory changed we might know the scope)
+*   based on the list of changes, determine the scope of the change (i.e. only one directory changed we might know the scope)
 *   configure the regex, allowed scopes, allowed types
 *   improve pre-commit-msg for more scenarios
 *   enforce users to use the hooks
-*   managing versions of the hooks, on checkout old / different version of pull (with an update of the hooks) sync the directory. [(perhape githook location)](https://www.viget.com/articles/two-ways-to-share-git-hooks-with-your-team/)
+*   managing versions of the hooks, on checkout old / different version of pull (with an update of the hooks) sync the directory. [(perhaps githook location)](https://www.viget.com/articles/two-ways-to-share-git-hooks-with-your-team/)

 Let me know what you think :-)